Education and financial inclusion

 Clients with an ISEE (equivalent financial situation indicator) of less than €11,600 who apply for finance are offered basic current accounts for poorer customers.
 This account guarantees favourable treatment for customers, e.g. no charges for opening or closing the account, no stamp duty, etc.

 In April 2016, Mediobanca SGR launched the second Mediobanca Fondo per le Imprese 2.0, which helps finance domestic small and medium companies in difficulty to implement their medium-term development and growth plans.
-As of today, the fund has raised a total of €105 million, and has already made six investments for approx. €48m.
+Now that the investment period has ended, the fund is currently managing the positions that have been taken.